Matthew Riccitello

-Ricitello signed a three-year contact in late 2022 at the age of 20 to turn professional beginning with the 2023 calendar year.
+Ricitello signed a three-year contract in late 2022 at the age of 20 to turn professional beginning with the 2023 calendar year.
 He made his Grand Tour debut at the 2023 Giro d'Italia, where he was the youngest rider in the race at the age of 21.

+He signed for Decathlon CMA CGM ahead of the 2026 season.

 Riccitello's father is former professional triathlete and XTerra World Champion Jimmy Riccitello.